jwang-c/Postprocessing-using-LCuts/README.md

 - Linear clustering using LCuts.
 - Biofilm reconstrcution with geometrical models.

-## Code Usage
+## Run the code
+Just run the demo.m file.
+Detailed instructions can be found in each function.
+Currently, most parameters are chosen based on the image and bacterial cell information.
+Please look out for later updates for further information.
+A Matlab version of R2018a or higher might be required.

 The code is currenly private, but it will be public soon!

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments
-Thanks for the support from Virginia Image and Video Analysis (VIVA) Lab.
+Thanks for the support from Virginia Image and Video Analysis (VIVA) Lab, University of Virginia.

-Thanks for the data and biological/chemical knowledge support from the Cell imaging at Nano scale Lab, University of Viriginia.
+Thanks for the data and biological/chemical knowledge support from the Cell imaging at Nano scale Lab, University of Virginia.